CBD for hot flashes

 The animal study by Sui et al. shows that CBD inhibits inflammatory processes in estrogen deficiency-related stress and reduces oxidative stress, a relevant factor in hot flashes.

-Neuroregulation of the temperature center
+neuroregulation of the temperature center

 -